Eugène de Mazenod: Conversion

 At the age of twenty, Eugène returned to France and lived with his mother in Aix en Provence.
-Initially he enjoyed all the pleasures of Aix as a rich young nobleman, intent on the pursuit of pleasure and money - and a rich girl who would bring a good dowry.
+Initially he enjoyed all the pleasures of Aix as a rich young nobleman, intent on the pursuit of pleasure and money, and a rich girl who would bring a good dowry.
 Gradually he became aware of how empty his life was, and began to search for meaning in more regular church involvement, reading and personal study, and charitable work among prisoners.
 His journey came to a climax on Good Friday, 1807 when he was 25 years old.
 Looking at the sight of the Cross, he had a religious experience.
 He recounted the spiritual experience in his retreat journal: Can I forget the bitter tears that the sight of the cross brought streaming from my eyes one Good Friday?
 Indeed they welled up from the heart, there was no checking them, they were too abundant for me to be able to hide them from those who like myself were assisting at that moving ceremony.
-I was in a state of mortal sin and it was precisely this that made me grieve…Blessed, a thousand times blessed, that he, this good Father, notwithstanding my unworthiness, lavished on me all the richness of his mercy.
+I was in a state of mortal sin and it was precisely this that made me grieve…Blessed, a thousand times blessed, that He, this good Father, notwithstanding my unworthiness, lavished on me all the richness of his mercy.

 Priest

 In 1808, he began his studies for the priesthood at the Saint-Sulpice Seminary in Paris and was ordained a priest at Amiens (Picardy), on 21 December 1811.
 Since Napoleon had expelled the Sulpician priests from the seminary, Eugène stayed on as a formator for a semester.
-As a member of the Seminary, notwithstanding personal risk, Eugène committed himself to serve and assist Pope Pius VII, who at this time was a prisoner of emperor Napoleon I at Fontainebleau.
+As a member of the seminary, notwithstanding personal risk, Eugène committed himself to serve and assist Pope Pius VII, who at this time was a prisoner of Emperor Napoleon I at Fontainebleau.
 In this way he experienced at firsthand the suffering of the post-Revolutionary Church.

-On his return to Aix, Father de Mazenod asked not to be assigned to a parish but to dedicate himself fully to evangelizing those who were not being reached by the structures of the local church: the poor who spoke only the Provençal language, prisoners, youth, the inhabitants of poor villages who were ignorant of their faith.
+On his return to Aix, Father de Mazenod asked not to be assigned to a parish but to dedicate himself fully to evangelising those who were not being reached by the structures of the local church: the poor who spoke only the Provençal language, prisoners, youth and the inhabitants of poor villages who were ignorant of their faith.
 The goal of his priestly preaching and ministry was always to lead others to develop themselves fully as humans, then as Christians and finally to become saints.